-Team Delegates and Coaches are to maintain the highest standards of conduct for themselves, their players, and supporters in all matches.
-Failure to do so undermines the referee's authority and the integrity of the game, resulting in a hostile environment for players, the referee, team delegates, coaches, parents, and spectators.
-As role models for all of the participants and spectators, team delegates and coaches participating in South Tweed Touch events are expected to be supportive of, and to applaud the effort, good play, and sportsmanship on the part of ALL players from either team in a contest.
-By example, team delegates and coaches are expected to show that although they are competing in a game, participants at all times have respect for the opponent, referees and spectators.
+Coaches are to maintain the highest standards of conduct for themselves, their players, and supporters in all matches.
+Failure to do so undermines the referee's authority and the integrity of the game, resulting in a hostile environment for players, the referee, coaches, parents, and spectators.
+As role models for all of the participants and spectators, coaches participating in South Tweed Touch events are expected to be supportive of, and to applaud the effort, good play, and sportsmanship on the part of ALL players from either team in a contest.
+By example, coaches are expected to show that although they are competing in a game, participants at all times have respect for the opponent, referees and spectators.

-South Tweed Touch will not tolerate negative behaviour exhibited either by demonstrative actions and gestures or by ill-intentioned remarks, including those addressed toward the referees, players, team delegates or coaches of an opposing team.
-Team Delegates and coaches exhibiting hostile, negative, sarcastic, or otherwise ill-intentioned behaviour toward referees, opposing players, team delegates or coaches will be subject to sanction by the referee and subsequent sanctions may be imposed by the Club.
+South Tweed Touch will not tolerate negative behaviour exhibited either by demonstrative actions and gestures or by ill-intentioned remarks, including those addressed toward the referees, players or coaches of an opposing team.
+Coaches exhibiting hostile, negative, sarcastic, or otherwise ill-intentioned behaviour toward referees, opposing players or coaches will be subject to sanction by the referee and subsequent sanctions may be imposed by the club.

-Team delegates and coaches shall not interact directly or indirectly with the team delegates, coaches, players and supporters of the opposing team during the game in any manner that may be construed as negative, hostile or sarcastic either by way of demonstrative actions and gestures or by ill-intentioned remarks.
+Coaches shall not interact directly or indirectly with the coaches or players of the opposing team during the game in any manner that may be construed as negative, hostile or sarcastic either by way of demonstrative actions and gestures or by ill-intentioned remarks.

-Team delegates and coaches shall not offer dissent to any call made by the officials at any time.
+Coaches shall not offer dissent to any call made by the officials at any time.